spakai/connection_pool/README.md

 #Motivation

 To learn the basics of Maven or Gradle, jUnit, Mockito and Java 8 by implementing active911's C++ connection pool in Java.
+To understand implementation of Strategy and Factory Design Pattern.

 #Setup
 Create development environment using Maven by running the following